Core-Tech-Labs/LAZ/readme.md

 ## About LAZ
-LAZ is a open source social network that uses the expressive and easy to use [Laravel Framework](https://github.com/laravel/laravel) to easily build "social network like" features such as:
+LAZ is an open source social network that uses the expressive and easy to use [Laravel Framework](https://github.com/laravel/laravel) to easily build "social network like" features such as:

   - [Favoriting Users](https://github.com/Core-Tech-Labs/SocialMapFavorites)
   - [Messaging Users](https://github.com/Core-Tech-Labs/LaravelXMPP)